 Statement credits with this should post within two to four weeks.

 One of the great features of Amex cards is access to Amex Offers, which offers savings or bonus points on purchases with all kinds of retailers.
 There’s huge value to be had in getting as many Amex cards as possible, so that you can get these offers on multiple cards.

 Amex Offers could save you hundreds of dollars per year.
 You can access these offers by logging into your account and scrolling down to the bottom of your account summary page.

 Is The Amex Green Card Worth It?

-The Amex Green Card is the product that has been missing from Amex’s portfolio for so long, in my opinion.
+The Amex Green Card has a unique place in Amex’s card portfolio, thanks to the very broad bonus categories.
 The card offers 3x points on dining and travel, has a fairly reasonable $150 annual fee to begin with, and that gets even better when you consider the $200 in credits you can take advantage of annually.